Blog/News/Immigration/Legal Avenues

 International student graduates of U.S. colleges and universities should have a direct pathway to obtain permanent residency (a green card).

-Congress should establish a dedicated green card pathway on the basis of U.S. education that is not dependent on sponsorship by an individual’s employer or family.2 This would allow graduates to remain in the U.S. after graduation, which is especially important for individuals with degrees in critical fields like STEM disciplines and healthcare.3
+Congress should establish a dedicated green card pathway on the basis of U.S. education that isn’t tied to sponsorship by an individual’s employer or family.2 This would allow graduates to remain in the U.S. after graduation, which is especially important for individuals with degrees in critical fields like STEM disciplines and healthcare.3

 Congress could also establish a direct pathway by exempting certain international graduates from numerical limits on employment-based green cards, thereby expanding access to existing immigration avenues.
-The version of the America COMPETES Act (H.R.
-4521) passed by the House earlier this year would have exempted STEM PhD holders from those numerical limits, ensuring that graduates are able to begin work immediately after graduating and are not stuck in backlogs.
-This language was ultimately dropped before the bill reached the President’s desk, but can and should be resurrected by leaders in Congress to ensure the full success of these heavy investments in our national competitiveness and security.
+Early language that was ultimately dropped from the bipartisan CHIPS and Science Act would have exempted STEM PhD holders from those numerical limits, ensuring that graduates would be able to begin work immediately after graduating and not get stuck in backlogs.
+This language was ultimately dropped before the bill reached the President’s desk, but can and should be resurrected by leaders in Congress to ensure the full success of these large investments in our national competitiveness and security.

 A dedicated post-graduate visa would relieve pressure on the heavily oversubscribed H-1B visa program.

-In addition to a direct pathway to permanent status, Congress should also establish a true temporary post-graduate work visa for international student graduates.4
+In addition to creating a direct pathway to permanent status, Congress should strengthen post-graduation work opportunities, including establishing a true temporary post-graduation work visa for international student graduates.4

-As our analysis shows, not all international graduates will want to stay in the U.S. permanently; a temporary work visa would allow them to contribute their skills after they graduate, and could provide a bridge to permanent status should they change their minds and seek to stay using existing immigration pathways.
-A dedicated post-graduate visa could also relieve pressure on the heavily oversubscribed H-1B visa program.
+As our analysis shows, not all international graduates will want to stay in the U.S. permanently, and an increasing share are anticipating shorter stays.
+A temporary work visa would allow them to contribute their skills after they graduate, and could provide a bridge to permanent status should they change their minds and seek to stay using existing immigration pathways.
+A dedicated post-graduation visa would also relieve pressure on the heavily oversubscribed H-1B visa program, where nearly half of all registrants in the annual lottery hold an advanced degree from a U.S. college or university.

-Were Congress to establish a postgraduate work visa, it must not replace Optional Practical Training (OPT), which is directly tied to a student’s course of study and is a valuable part of their education experience.
-Congress should instead pass legislation to authorize the OPT program formally, and the Biden Administration should do whatever is possible to strengthen it in the meantime.5
+At the same time, Optional Practical Training (OPT), which is directly tied to a student’s course of study and is a valuable part of their educational experience, cannot be replaced by a work visa and must still be protected and fortified.
+Congress should instead pass legislation to authorize the OPT program formally, and the administration should do whatever is possible to strengthen it in the meantime, including ensuring the list of degree fields eligible for the STEM extension is updated regularly.5 This would affirm OPT’s legality and bolster it against spurious legal challenges.

 3| Exempt advanced degree holders from H-1B caps

-The H-1B visa already has strict qualifications; workers being sponsored need a bona fide job offer in hand, and the sponsoring employer pays significant fees and must secure approval from the Department of Labor for the offered wage and working conditions.
-With these protections in place, and persistent job shortages in these key industries, there is no reason to limit artificially the number of graduates who are able to remain and work in the U.S.
+The H-1B visa already has strict qualifications; workers must be sponsored by a qualifying employer with a bona fide job offer in hand, and the sponsoring employer pays significant fees and must secure approval from the Department of Labor for the offered wage and working conditions.
+With these protections in place, and persistent job shortages in these key industries, there is no reason to artificially limit the number of graduates who are able to remain and work in the U.S.

 “It’s silly to pretend that students don’t want to stay, or that we don’t want and need them to.”